Brain Aneurysm Overview

 A brain aneurysm, also called a cerebral aneurysm, is a weak spot along a blood vessel in the brain that bulges outward.
-Often described as balloon-like in appearance, these malformations may burst and bleed into the brain (hemorrhage, or hemorrhagic stroke).
+Often described as balloon-like in appearance, they may burst and bleed into the brain (hemorrhage, or hemorrhagic stroke).
 This can potentially cause life-threatening complications.

 Brain Aneurysm Symptoms

-Symptoms of a brain aneurysm pressing on nearby tissue and nerves may include:
+Symptoms of an aneurysm pressing on nearby tissue and nerves may include:

 - Pain above and behind the eye

 - Numbness, weakness, or paralysis on one side of the face

 - A sudden, severe, and explosive, or ‘thunderclap’ headache.
 These headaches come on in an instant and are usually described by patients as being the “worst headache of my life”, or an 11 out of 10 on the pain scale.
 This headache is caused by an aneurysm that has burst and started bleeding into the surrounding subarachnoid space and is a medical emergency.
 The subarachnoid space describes the area between the pia mater—the delicate, innermost covering of the brain—and the arachnoid mater.
 This space contains cerebrospinal fluid and the major blood vessels of the brain.

 - Other symptoms of a ruptured aneurysm can include: